fre5h/DoctrineEnumBundle/README.md

     'choices' => BasketballPositionType::getChoices()
 ]);
 ```

+[EnumTypeGuesser](./Form/EnumTypeGuesser.php "EnumTypeGuesser") process only DBAL types that are children of [AbstractEnumType](./DBAL/Types/AbstractEnumType.php "AbstractEnumType").
+All other custom DBAL types, which are defined, will be skipped from guessing.

 ##### Readable ENUM values in templates
 You would want to show ENUM values rendered in your templates in *readable format* instead of the values that would be stored in DB.
 It is easy to do by using the Twig filter `|readable` that was implemented for that purpose.
 In the example below if the player is a point guard of his team then his position will be rendered in template as `Point guard` instead of `PG`.